-Forward-looking statements included in this prospectus speak only as of the date of this prospectus or any earlier date specified for such statements.
+Forward-looking statements included in this Annual Report on Form 10-K speak only as of the date of this Annual Report on Form 10-K or any earlier date specified for such statements.
 We undertake no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as may be required under applicable securities laws.

 We intend to announce material information to the public through the Mirion Investor Relations website, available at ir.mirion.com, SEC filings, press releases, public conference calls and public webcasts.
 We use these channels, as well as social media, to communicate with our investors, customers and the public about our company, our offerings and other issues.
 It is possible that the information we post on our website or social media could be deemed to be material information.
 As such, we encourage investors, the media, and others to follow the channels listed above, including the social media channels listed on our investor relations website, and to review the information disclosed through such channels.
 Any updates to the list of disclosure channels through which we will announce information will be posted on the investor relations website.
+TABLE OF CONTENTS